 Club activities were not limited only to hikes.
 Trail building crews were successful in completing the trail link between Fort Friendship and the Bridget Lake Mine, five kilometers south on the coast of Lake Superior.
-This trail section is extremely rugged and challenging with the footpath winding its way: along the cliffs and valleys of the coast of Lake Superior.
-The sights along the trail are spectacular, especially the lookouts over numerous moody Lake Superior.
+This trail section is extremely rugged and challenging with the footpath winding its way along the cliffs and valleys of the coast The sights along the of Lake Superior. trail are spectacular, especially the numerous lookouts over moody Lake Superior.